COVID-19 Classroom Guidance

 - Ask the student to either comply or to leave the classroom immediately.

 - If the student fails to comply or leave, assess the situation and dismiss class.

 - Should an emergency situation develop that you feel cannot be resolved by classroom dismissal, please consider calling 911 for assistance.

 After class, instructors should:

-- For students who failed to comply: Immediately file a report with the OSC.
-The OSC will alert the student that they will not be allowed to return to class until the matter is addressed through Penn State’s conduct process.
+- For students who failed to comply: Immediately file a report with the OSC; please include information as to when the next class meeting date/time is.
+The OSC will alert the student that they will not be allowed to return to class until the matter is addressed through Penn State’s conduct process.5

 - For students who initially violated the requirement, but who chose to comply when addressed: Consider an email or other communication to remind the student of the requirement for future classes, but also to allow the student to explain their action in a way that might help mitigate it in the future.